openshift/enhancements/enhancements/storage/csi-driver-install.md

 1. During upgrade, CVO starts new 4.6 cluster-storage-operator (CSO).
 2. 4.6 CSO detects that there is AWS / Manila driver installed by OLM.
 3. CSO deletes Subscription of the operator.
 OLM removes the operator, but leaves the CRD, CR and the driver / operand running.
+4. CSO deletes the old namespace (`openshift-aws-ebs-csi-driver` / `openshift-manila-csi-driver`) and all non-namespaced objects of the old operator (ClusterRoles and such).
+The only thing kept is the StorageClass of the old operator and the old operator CR (which is the same as the new operator CR).
-4. CSO runs the new CSI driver operator.
+5. CSO runs the new CSI driver operator in `cluster-storage-operator` namespace.
-5. The CSI driver operator adopts the old operand - it reconciles the old CSI driver objects (Deployment, DaemonSet, RBAC, ...) with updated 4.6 content.
-I.e., all objects created by the 4.6 operator must have the same name as the objects created by the old 4.5 operator.

 In case there was no AWS / Manila CSI driver operator running during the update, CSO installs the corresponding operator as during installation, so user has a CSI driver running after update.

+Note that between step 4. and 5., the CSI driver is not present in the cluster, while its storage class is.
+* Newly created PVCs won't be provisioned during this transition period.
+They will be provisioned after the new CSI driver is installed.
+* Newly started / deleted pods that use storage provided by the CSI driver can't attach/mount/unmount/detach their volumes.
+Some errors about this may be reported to user.
+Pod startup / shutdown is retired periodically and will continue after the new CSI driver installation completes.

+Extensive testing is needed for this OLM -> CSO migration.

 ### Un-installation